 Norfolk Island pines—especially younger trees—have notoriously weak root systems, which is how they earned the name "suicide tree."
 To strengthen their roots, make sure you're supplying regular fertilizer and don't hesitate to stake your tree up if it needs it.
 Although they are full-sun plants whenever possible, they can also handle relatively long periods (months at a time) in dimmer conditions.

 Thus, you can keep your plant inside during the winter, and then move it to a sunny spot outside when the summer comes around.
 If your plant begins to stretch while growing inside, the odds are that the combination of low light and heavy fertilizer is causing leggy growth.
 In that case, cut back on the fertilizer until the plant has more access to sunlight.
 Norfolk Island Pines are vulnerable to pests including aphids, mealybugs, scale, and white fly.
-If possible, identify the infestation as early as possible and treat with the leave toxic option.
+If possible, identify the infestation as early as possible and treat with the least toxic option.